Origin Ether (OETH) Price: Price Index and Live Chart | The Block

-Origin Ether (OETH) currently has a price of $2K and is down -0.047% over the last 24 hours.
-The cryptocurrency is ranked 380 with a market cap of $79.5M.
-Over the last 24 hours, it saw $122.9K of trading volume.
+Origin Ether (OETH) currently has a price of £1.6K and is up 0.83% over the last 24 hours.
+The cryptocurrency is ranked 380 with a market cap of £63M.
+Over the last 24 hours, it saw £97.5K of trading volume.
 The token has a circulating supply of 39.1K tokens out of a total supply of 39.1K tokens.

 Origin Ether (OETH) is a popular cryptocurrency token built on the Ethereum blockchain.
 It aims to create a decentralized marketplace for peer-to-peer transactions, reducing fees and increasing transparency through smart contracts.
 OETH can be used for purchasing goods, participating in governance, and potentially increasing in value due to its limited supply.